Christian Friedrich Schwarz: Life

 Christian was born on 8 October (sometimes given as 22 or 26 October 1726) at Sonnenburg, in the electorate of Brandenburg, Prussia.
-His father was George Schwartz and his mother Margaret Grunerin.
+His father was George Schwartz and his mother Margaret Grunerin; after several deaths in the family, his mother dedicated her infant boy to Christ and ensured that he would be trained for Christian service.
 His mother died when he was young and he went to grammar school in Sonnenburg under Mr Helm.
 He learnt Latin and Greek with some amount of Hebrew which he hoped to improve with studies in the town of Custrin.
 In 1746 he moved to study at the University of Halle where he met Schulz who had worked in the Madras Mission.
 Schultz was working on Tamil bible and sought help from Schwarz.
 Having learned Tamil to assist in a translation of the Bible into that language, he was led to form the intention of becoming a missionary to India.
 He received ordination at Copenhagen on 8 August 1749, and, after spending some time in England to acquire the English language, embarked early in 1750 for India.

 He arrived at Tiruchirapalli on 30 July via Tranquebar.
 Tranquebar was for some time his headquarters, but he paid frequent visits to Thanjavur and Tiruchirapalli, and in 1766 moved to Tiruchirapalli.
 Here he acted as chaplain to the garrison, who erected a church for his general use.

 There was an explosion of the ammunition dump of East India company in 1761.
-Lots of Native soldiers died in that.

-So for the orphan children of the soldiers he established Bishop Heber School in Trichinopoly.
-Again there was another ammunition dump explosion in Trichinopoly in 1763.
-In which all the British soldiers and their wives perished.
-Only 14 children of the soldiers survived.

-So for the orphan children he started a school in the Vestry of St.John's Church.
-The Church which had been built by the British soldiers.
+A lot of Indian soldiers died in that explosion, and he established Bishop Heber School in Trichinopoly for the soldiers' orphaned children.
+Again there was another ammunition dump explosion in Trichinopoly in 1763, in which all the British soldiers and their wives perished.
+Only 14 children of the soldiers survived and Schwarz started a school in the Vestry of St. John's Church which had been built by the British soldiers.
 Later the army gave some land, about five acres adjoining the army garrison to build a proper school.
-The school was built by the Freemasons who all were British army personnel and civilians who all were also Freemasons.
+The school was built British army personnel and civilians who were Freemasons.

 In 1769, he secured the friendship of the king Raja Tuljaji, who, although he never converted to Christianity, afforded him every countenance in his missionary labours.
 Shortly before his death he committed to Schwarz the education of his adopted son and successor Sarabhoji (Serfoji).
 Schwarz taught the prince, Prince Serfoji, and another slightly older pupil Vedanayagam using the gurukulam approach, where the teacher and the pupil live together.
 Raja Serfoji built a church to show his affection to Schwartz and it is still seen as a symbol of tolerance on the part of that great Mahratta ruler towards different religions.